 Take Preventative Steps to Avoid Frozen Pipes

-Winter is officially upon us and that means many homeowners will be paying a hefty price for not protecting their property against frozen pipes.
-According to the Insurance Industry Institute, water damage and freezing is the second most common home insurance claim filed, with the average claim totaling $8,861.
-In fact, frozen pipes are a significant contributor to the more than $10 billion in annual insurance claims paid out due to plumbing leaks.
+When freezing temps strike many homeowners will pay a hefty price for not protecting their property against frozen pipes.
+According to the Insurance Industry Institute, water damage and freezing is the second most common home insurance claim filed, with the average claim totaling more than $10,000.
+In fact, frozen pipes are a significant contributor to the more than $13 billion in annual insurance claims paid out due to plumbing leaks.

 Water’s power in both liquid and solid states can wreak havoc on the unprepared home, says Chuck DeSmet, founder of FloLogic, a plumbing leak detection auto water shutoff device.
 “Water can unleash a double whammy where freezing causes a breakage and thawing causes destructive flooding,” DeSmet says.
 “Water damage from frozen pipes not only destroys irreplaceable property, it can uproot families from their homes and cost them for years to come in higher insurance premiums.”